matusm/DataSeriesPod/README.md

 * `MostRecentValueDate`
   Returns the date when the most recent value was recorded.

+* `MinimumValueDate`
+  Returns the date when the smallest value was recorded.

+* `MaximumValueDate`
+  Returns the date when the largest value was recorded.

 * `Duration`
   Returns the duration in seconds between the `FirstValueDate` and the `MostRecentValueDate`.